 There are many details and procedures to find out about when moving to a new country.

 Ask at the Municipality Citizen Information Desk (Borgerservice) for information and assistance, both in English and German.

-If you would like to meet some of the locals, then click on the “get together network”.
-The Network arranges meetings between local residents and newcomers, for Sunday coffee, or bowling outings, for example.
+If you would like to meet some of the locals or other foreigners, then click on the

 Many tourists and visitors choose to get married here in the Municipality.

-If you expect that your stay in Denmark will last more than three months, you have to apply for an EU residence document (registration certificate) before the expiry of the three months.
-Job seekers are required to submit their application within six months after entry.
+If you expect that your stay in Denmark will last more than 3 months, you have to apply for an EU residence document (registration certificate) before the expiry of the 3 months.
+Job seekers are required to submit their application within 6 months after entry.